justcla/spring-petclinic/docs/README.md

-# Docs for Pet Clinic App
+# Pet Clinic Docs

+## Background Info

+What is this app?

 ## More docs to follow

 Adding more docs in here

-## FAQ

-Questions go here